wp-plugins/bp-profile-search/readme.txt

 * Added support for % and _ wildcard characters in text searches = 1.0 =
 * First version released to the WordPress Plugin Directory

+== Upgrade Notice ==

+= 4.0 =
+BP Profile Search 4.0 is not compatible with earlier versions.
+After you upgrade to version 4, you'll have to configure your BP Profile Search forms and widgets from scratch, and modify any BP Profile Search shortcodes and *do_action* codes you are using.

+In a multisite installation, the BP Profile Search settings are now in the individual Site Admin menus, and no longer in the Network Admin menu.